excom-ai/excom-ai-context-mesh/examples/banking/playbooks/credit_card_application.md

    - Check if customer has existing accounts in good standing
    - Review monthly income and credit factors

-3. **Recommend Products**
+3. **List Available Products**
-   - List available credit card products
+   - Fetch all credit card products
+   - Compare requirements against customer profile

+4. **Recommend Products**
    - Match customer profile to appropriate tier:
      - **Basic Card**: Entry-level, no annual fee
      - **Premium Card**: Travel rewards, moderate fee
      - **Elite Card**: Premium benefits, higher requirements

-4. **Process Application**
+   - Explain benefits and fees of recommended products

+5. **Submit Application** (REQUIRED)
-   - Submit application for chosen product
+   - Submit the application in the system
+   - You MUST submit the application before telling the customer it's done
-   - Provide instant decision if available
+   - Provide the decision to the customer (approved, pending, or declined)

+6. **Notify Customer** (REQUIRED)
+   - Send confirmation notification to the customer
-   - Explain next steps for pending applications
+   - Include application status and next steps

 ## Product Matching Guidelines